OfficeDev/O365-Angular-GettingStarted/README.md

-# Get started with Office 365 APIs in web applications (JavaScript)
+# Create an Angular app with Office 365 APIs

-## This branch is a work in progress.
-For up to date information, please switch to the master branch.

 This sample was built for [Create an Angular app with Office 365 APIs](http://aka.ms/get-started-with-js).
 You will complete the project in the *Starter* folder as you walk through the tutorial found on that page.
 You can find the completed project in the *Completed* folder of this repository.